 What Happens at an Inpatient Facility?

-While inpatient programmess will vary depending on the rehab, most will offer similar features, including:
+While inpatient programmes will vary depending on the rehab, most will offer similar features, including:

-- An average length is between 28 – 90 days
+- An average programme length is between 28 – 90 days

 - Care for co-occurring mental health conditions